pythonic-emacs/anaconda-mode/README.rst

 AttributeError and KeyError randomly happens
 ````````````````````````````````````````````

-This kind of problems were reported with jedi 0.9 version.
+These kinds of problems were reported with jedi 0.9 version.
 You can
 try to downgrade jedi version down to 0.8.

 ::